 Compiegne, 60 km north from the City of Lights, is an out of the beaten track city at the edge of a marvelous royal forest.
 It boasts a royal Palace, inhabited by Napoleon, and Pierrefonds, a spectacular medieval castle.
 Famous places in France.

-Compiegne Forest is, with Fontainebleau Forest, one of the great royal hunting forests of France.
+Compiegne Forest is, with Fontainebleau, one of the great royal hunting forests of France.
 Sixty kilometers north of the City of Lights by A1 freeway, close to Charles de Gaulle Airport, it has superb oak and beech trees.
 Compiegne Forest attracts horse and bicycle riders and is a perfect destination from the city for a day.
 One hour train from the city to Compiegne.
-Train tickets.
+Check train schedules and buy tickets.
 Rent a bicycle at the station and you are ready for a great day.

 Top Paris gardens.

-The Compiegne Palace comprises four main apartments : the apartments of the Emperor, the Empress, the King of Rome and the prince’s ‘double’ apartment.
-They bear testament to its occupation in the XIXth century.
+The Compiegne Palace comprises four main apartments : the apartments of the Emperor, the Empress, the King of Rome and the prince’s double apartment.
+They bear testament to its occupation in the 19th century.

 In Compiegne Forest, the romantic and massive Pierrefonds Castle brings you back to the Middle Ages.
 Erected in the late 14th century by Duke Louis of Orleans, the chateau was taken down in the 17th century.
 It was in ruins when Napoleon III decided to commission architect Eugene Viollet-le-Duc to rebuild it.
 He applied his architectural designs to create the ideal chateau, such as would have existed in the Middle Ages.